-Defective Product Attorneys
+NYC Product Liability Attorneys

-If you or a family member has been injured, our defective product attorneys at Douglas & London in New York, NY, can pursue compensation while you concentrate on healing.
+If you or a family member has been injured, our product liability lawyers at Douglas & London in New York, NY, can pursue compensation while you concentrate on healing.
 With our assistance, clients injured by defective products have collected millions in compensation.
-Call us at (212) 566-7500 or reach us online to schedule a complimentary case review.
+Call us 24/7 or reach us online to schedule a complimentary case review.

 Common Types of Defective Products